Skip to main content

 As predators, prey, scavengers, and grazers, mammals play important roles in Mt.
 Tam’s terrestrial and aquatic food webs.
 The abundance, diversity, and even the behavior of mammals may reflect changes in their habitat, population dynamics of species above or below them in the food chain, or the impacts of human activities.

-Knowledge about the mountain’s mammalian residents varies, but is generally limited.
-However, new information coming in from remote cameras installed in 2014 as a part of the Marin Wildlife Picture Index project should help land managers better understand the diversity and distribution of mammals across Mt.
+Knowledge about the mountain’s mammalian residents varies.
+New information coming in from remote cameras installed in 2014 as a part of the Marin Wildlife Watch community science program is helping land managers better understand the diversity and distribution of mammals across Mt.
 Tam’s different habitats.

 The charisma of North American river otters (Lontra canadensis) makes them excellent ambassadors for watershed conservation and wetland restoration.
 These apex predators play an important role in ecosystem health, and their use of both terrestrial and aquatic habitats makes them good indicators of multiple habitat types.